-This is a living list of the works that inform Rising Above the Clouds.
-It is organised by theme rather than alphabetically โ the aim is to point you toward the lineage of ideas the book draws on.
-Where a source is referenced inline in a particular chapter, that connection is named here.
+This is a living list, organised by theme rather than alphabetically, so you can follow the lineage of ideas rather than hunt for names.
+Where a work is referenced inline in a particular chapter, that connection is named here.
+It grows as the book grows.

 Theory of Constraints